-If an individual, whether investigator, study staff or other, is uncertain whether there is cause to report noncompliance, he or she may contact the IRB Chair directly to discuss the situation informally.
+If an individual, whether investigator, study staff or other, is uncertain whether there is cause to report noncompliance, he or she may contact the IRB Chair or his or her designee directly to discuss the situation informally.

-Reports of non-compliance must be submitted to the IRB Office within 10 working days of discovery of this noncompliance via the Reportable Event Form.
-The report must include a complete description of the noncompliance, the personnel involved and a description of the non-compliance.
+Reports of non-compliance must be submitted to the IRB Office within 10 working days of discovery of this noncompliance via the Reportable Event xForm in IRB Manager.
+The report must include a complete description of the noncompliance, the personnel involved, a protocol deviation or adverse event log (if applicable), Corrective and Preventative action plan (if applicable) and any results of audits if applicable.